angkohtenko/twitter_vs_stocks/README.md

 Elon Musk used 8,197 words in his tweets; an enormous number of features to analyse.
 However, Latent Dirichlet Allocation (LDA) is a probabilistic transformation of bag-of-words counts to a lower-dimensional topic space.
 It classifies the text data on a topic-by-topic basis, which means disregarding its original position in the text while maintaining its frequency.
 In terms of coherence score, the degree of semantic similarity between a topic's high scoring words is used to quantify its coherence.
 The method chooses the most frequently occurring words in each topic.
 The coherence score for a specific topic is then calculated by computing and aggregating all pairwise scores (UMass) for each of the words.

 The average coherence score per topic for a variety of models trained with varying numbers of topics is shown below.
 The number of topics for which the average score reaches a peak point is the perfect balance we seek.

+<img src="https://github.com/angkohtenko/twitter_vs_stocks/blob/angela_branch/Images/Coherence_score.png" width="600" height="300"/>

 As a result, our best guess for the number of topics is around two.
 We should keep in mind that a corpus of very short documents (Elon's tweets in our case) is typically more difficult to apply to coherent models than a corpus of longer documents.

-<img src="https://github.com/angkohtenko/twitter_vs_stocks/blob/angela_branch/Images/Coherence_score.png" width="600" height="300"/>

-The coherence score reaches its maximum value when the number of topics equals 2, so for our model we choose k = 2.
-As a result, we can see that we have 2 topics with folowing key words:

 ![LDA_topics](https://github.com/angkohtenko/twitter_vs_stocks/blob/angela_branch/Images/LDA_topics.png)